 By targeting these two main fuels known as a Double-Hit approach, we have developed NICLOSTEM™ which includes a number of ingredients such as Ginger, Silimarin, Olive Leaf Extract and Sulforaphane from Broccoli Sprout extract which are shown to inhibit key metabolic processes such as OXPHOS, Glycolysis, WNT and HDAC , which when combined with Glutamine [GLUTAHIB] and Fatty Acid Inhibitors [FASNHIB] should cause fuel starvation and stress to CSC’s.
 The additional inclusion of mushrooms Shitake and Coriolus (Turkey Tail) in BCHIB and Niclostem could help to improve T Cell immune response.

-BCHIB™ may be used as an adjuvant to standard care, and as part of a metabolic fuel-blocking approach along with FASNHIB™, GLUTAHIB™ to inhibit metabolic fuel supply and also with MEBENGRAV™ to activate caspases for the kill phase of the same strategy illucidated in the book by Jane McLelland (below).
+BCHIB™ may be used as an adjuvant to standard care, and as part of a metabolic fuel-blocking approach along with FASNHIB™, GLUTAHIB™ to inhibit metabolic fuel supply and also with MEBENGRAV™ to activate caspases for the kill phase.

 Metabolic Fuel Inhibition Strategy (MFI)

-These 3 main metabolic fuel pathways exploited by Tumors are the subject of Jane McLelland’s superb book: ‘How to Starve Cancer’ , where Jane shares her strategy for using Re-purposed drugs such as Metformin, Doxycyline, Dipyridamole, Niclosamide, Aspirin and a statin to target and inhibit these pathways which drive the TCA cycle within each Tumor cell with the aim of to weakening it over time.
+These 3 main metabolic fuel pathways exploited by Tumors may be targeted using re-purposed drugs such as Metformin, Doxycyline, Dipyridamole, Niclosamide, Aspirin and a statin to target and inhibit these pathways which drive the TCA cycle within each Tumor cell with the aim of to weakening it over time.
 MBZ also interferes with VEGF kinase by competing with ATP which is the energy used within the TCA Cycle of every cell.

-Take 2-3 capsules with a little alcohol 2-3x/day after food or as directed by a health professional.
+Take 2-3 capsules 2-3x/day after food or as directed by a health professional.
 May be suitable as an adjuvant.
 BCHIB™ may be supported with FLUBENCUR™, CURCUMEL™, VBLOCK™ , MEBENGRAV™, GLUTAHIB™ &FASNHIB™ MFI-inhibiting formulas, CURCUBOS™, OMEGA DHA™, and a ZERO Sugar/Fat Diet with regular cruciferous vegetables (SULFORAPHANE).
-For synthetic chemotherapeutic alternatives consider: METFORMIN, LD/ASPIRIN and/or STATIN, NICLOSAMIDE, DIPYRIDAMOLE & MILDRONATE and refer to Jane McLelland’s book: ‘How to Starve Cancer’ .
+For synthetic chemotherapeutic alternatives consider: METFORMIN, LD/ASPIRIN and/or STATIN, NICLOSAMIDE & DIPYRIDAMOLE .